 SHR: What has been the most life-changing experience for you as a writer?

 CC: The recording, creation, and release of my chapbook Mitosis and its sister poetry/music album, If the river stood still, last August.It was a collaboration with two people whom I love and respect so much artistically and personally, and who are my dear friends and partner.

 Mitosis was released with In/Words Magazine and Press with Manahil Bandukwala editing, designing, and illustrating, and my album was written and recorded with Nathanael Larochette.
 It was my first foray into music, something I am continuing to explore now, and it really opened me up to what I can do, what poetry can do, in terms of performance.
 We performed the album in full at the release, and it was incredibly powerful (for me anyway!).

-This project is about intergenerational trauma, and my process of closure healing following the death of my mother in 2010.
+This project is about family trauma, and my process of closure healing following the death of my mother in 2010.
 Something felt completed in that cycle upon the release and performance of this project, and it is by far the thing I am most proud of as an artist.
 My hope is that it can be a gift to others who lost parents early in life, or lost anyone really — an aid in the incredibly messy, confusing, and ongoing grief process we all will inevitably encounter at some point or another.

 SHR: What advice would you give to emerging writers who are hoping to put out a chapbook?

 CC: My main advice would be to trust your process.
 Everyone is coming to publishing with different baggage, timelines, history, and goals, so just do you.
 Maybe you want to be really picky about it and only publish if you get with your dream press?
 Maybe you just want to get your shit out there?
 Trust what you need, and just do it.
 Advice is great, and we all have a lot to learn from each other, but your path isn’t anyone else’s path, and if you try to mimic other people it’ll probably feel gross and wrong.